Maxim Litvinov: Irish contacts and the Anglo-Soviet Trade Agreement

 In February 1921, the Soviet government was approached by the government of the unilaterally declared Irish Republic in Dublin with proposals for a treaty of mutual recognition and assistance.
-Despairing of early American recognition for the Irish Republic, President of the Dáil Éireann Éamon De Valera had redirected his envoy Patrick McCartan from Washington to Moscow.
+Despairing of early American recognition for the Irish Republic, President of the Dáil Éireann Éamon de Valera had redirected his envoy Patrick McCartan from Washington to Moscow.
 McCartan may have assumed Litvinov, with his Irish experience, would be a ready ally.
 Litvinov, however, told McCarten the Soviet priority was a trade agreement with the UK.

 In March 1921, the Anglo-Soviet Trade Agreement, authorising trade between the two countries so gold sent to Britain to pay for goods could not be confiscated, was signed but the British government and the British press began to complain about Moscow-directed subversion.
-In June, the British government published a proposed treaty between the Dáil government and the Soviets, and related correspondence; and the question of Communist intrigue in the Irish War of Independence made headlines.
+In June, the British government published a proposed treaty between the Dáil government and the Soviets, and related correspondence; the question of Communist intrigue in the Irish War of Independence made headlines.